Umesh Yadav: Personal life and domestic career

-Umesh Yadav is originally from Rampur Karkhana in Deoria district of Uttar Pradesh, his father had gone to Nagpur for a job in a coal mine.

 Before becoming a professional cricketer, Umesh unsuccessfully applied to join the army and the police force.
 Yadav tried to make a place in his college cricket team but was refused because he did not play for any club.
 Then, in the year 2007, having previously only ever played tennis ball cricket, Yadav joined Vidarbha Gymkhana (club affiliated to VCA; established in 1969 by J.A.
 Karnewar) and first time began bowling with a leather ball in Guzder League 'A' Division cricket tournament organised by Vidarbha Cricket Association (VCA).
 Pritam Gandhe, Vidharbha's Ranji trophy team captain, supported Yadav and ensured he represented Air India in a Twenty20 tournament.
 Of Yadav's early career, Gandhe remarked: "He was raw and wayward.
 But he was really quick – too quick.
 I thought that if he lands at least three out of six balls in line with the stumps, he will trouble batsmen."

 On 3 November 2008, Yadav made his first-class debut for Vidarbha against Madhya Pradesh in the 2008–09 Ranji Trophy.
 His first wicket was that of Himalaya Sagar who was out bowled; Yadav did not bowl in Madhya Pradesh' second innings, but in the first claimed four wickets for 72 runs (4/75) as his team lost by ten wickets.
 He played in four of Vidarbha's Ranji matches that season, taking 20 wickets at an average of 14.60 with best figures of 6/105.
 Also in the 2008/09 season, Yadav made his one-day debut.

 From playing for Vidarbha, Yadav was selected to represent the Central Zone in the Duleep Trophy in his first season.

 On 16 April 2013, Umesh got engaged to Delhi-based fashion designer Tanya Wadhwa, and they were married on 29 May 2013.
 The couple have two daughters born in January 2021 and March 2023 respectively.
-Initially Umesh had troubled family life as his brother was acquitted in a robbery case.
-His father hails from Deoria, UP.
-In his early years he moved from Jharkhand to Nagpur.
+Initially Umesh had troubled family life as his brother was acquitted in a robbery case.In his early years he moved from Jharkhand to Nagpur.

 In January 2019, in the first semi-final of 2018/19 Ranji Trophy against Kerala, he gave his career-best performance of 7/48 in the first innings and then returned with figures of 5/31 in the second innings, and ended the match with career-best figures of 12/79 which sailed Vidarbha to the Ranji Trophy final.